pkijowska/Happy-Feet/README.md

 ![alt text](/app/assets/images/category.png)

-- [x] ADD TO FAVOURITES AND SEE THE FAVOURITE ANIMALS:
+- [x] ADD TO FAVOURITES AND SEE THE FAVOURITE ANIMALS in YOUR PROFILE:

 ![alt text](/app/assets/images/favanimals.png)